-- FIU has over 350 fieldwork contracts with sites in the state of Florida, the country, and abroad (ACOTE C.1.5).
-Students cannot complete their fieldwork experience at a facility unless there is a valid Memorandum of Understanding (MOU)/contract between the facility and FIU (ACOTE C.1.6). - Students are encouraged to read the facility's resource files located in the AFWC office prior to making their fieldwork choices. - Students are not allowed to set their own fieldwork with any facility with an established MOU with FIU.
-Under no circumstances is a student to telephone or meet anyone at a facility with an established MOU for the purposes of interviewing, touring, meeting staff members, or obtaining information in an attempt to secure a fieldwork slot. - The AFWC will post the list of available fieldwork sites on the fieldwork bulletin board located in the hallway at AHC3-A, 4th floor. - Students will be given a choice of fieldwork sites based on the availability indicated by the facilities.
+- FIU-OT Department has over 350 fieldwork contracts with sites in the state of Florida, the country, and abroad (ACOTE C.1.6).
+Fieldwork agreements are sufficient in scope and number to allow completion of graduation requirements in a timely manner (ACOTE C.1.5).
+Students cannot complete their fieldwork experience at a facility unless there is a valid Memorandum of Understanding (MOU)/contract between the facility and FIU (ACOTE C.1.2). - Students are encouraged to read the facility's resource files located in the AFWC office prior to making their fieldwork choices. - Students are not allowed to set their own fieldwork with any facility with an established MOU with FIU.
+Under no circumstances is a student to telephone or meet anyone at a facility with an established MOU for the purposes of interviewing, touring, meeting staff members, or obtaining information in an attempt to secure a fieldwork slot. - The AFWC communicates to the students a list of available fieldwork sites. - Students are given a choice of fieldwork sites based on the availability indicated by the facilities.
 Not all facilities in the resource files will be able to accept students for fieldwork.
 Using the Fieldwork Facility Selection form (Appendix X), the students select five equally ranked sites for each Level II fieldwork placement. - In the event that a facility is selected by more than one student, assignments will be made using a lottery format.
-Students may not get any of their choices. - Students must be prepared to travel anywhere within the Tri-County area to complete their fieldwork experiences. - The AFWC will make the final decision regarding fieldwork placements. - Changes of site are not allowed after the placement has been confirmed with the facility, except for the following: - The facility cancels the fieldwork, in which case the student will be assigned by the AFWC to an available facility. - There is a real and immediate emergency which the student could not have foreseen, which requires a change in the fieldwork.
+Students may not get any of their choices. - Students must be prepared to travel anywhere within the Tri-County area to complete their fieldwork experiences. - The AFWC makes the final decision regarding fieldwork placements. - Changes of site are not allowed after the placement has been confirmed with the facility, except for the following: - The facility cancels the fieldwork, in which case the student will be assigned by the AFWC to an available facility. - There is a real and immediate emergency which the student could not have foreseen, which requires a change in the fieldwork.
 Emergencies do not include weddings, divorces, traveling, moving, or elective surgery. - New MOUs are established by the AFWC when the facility meets the guidelines for providing fieldwork education and agrees to the contractual relationship. - Students should be aware that the process of setting up a MOU can last as long as one year and MOUs may not always be finalized. - Students must contact the AFWC when they want to set up a MOU with a new facility. - When a student initiates a contract with a new facility, the placement at the facility will be reserved for the student. - Students should not request to be placed in facilities where they are currently employed or have previously been employed.
 Students are required to report employment and personal relationships that may conflict with this policy.
 Failure to comply with this policy will be considered a breach of honesty, and a violation of the OT Code of Ethics.
 Students may be denied assignment to a fieldwork site when: a) student is or has been employed by a fieldwork site, or completed extensive volunteering; b) student has a personal relationship with a therapist at the site.